v0l/RustAsia/README.md

  * Admin Instant Upgrade - Admins can build with a different building grade (Metal is default).
  * Admin Free Upgrade - Admins can upgrade buildings with no cost.
  * Invisible Admin - Admins can go invisible (only other admins can see them).
+ * Un-Lootable Admins - Admins cant be looted while wounded or sleeping, admin corpses are empty.

 Command List
 ===